chirag04/mail-listener2/readme.md

 # Overview

 Mail-listener2 library for node.js.
-Get notification when new email arrived to inbox.
+Get notification when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
 Uses IMAP protocol.

 We are using these libraries: [node-imap](https://github.com/mscdex/node-imap), [mailparser](https://github.com/andris9/mailparser).